MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-im-channel.md

 ::: moniker-end

 To configure alert notifications for System Center - Operations Manager, your first task is to enable a notification channel.
-This topic describes how to configure a channel that will send alert notifications to subscribers by using an instant message.
+This article describes how to configure a channel that will send alert notifications to subscribers by using an instant message.

 Before you begin, gather the following information from your instant message server: